Spa in Stockholm

 Bath and beauty treatments in Stockholm

-Yasuragi – A Japanese Bath in Stockholm.
+Yasuragi – A Japanese Spa in Stockholm.
 Your day at Yasuragi starts with an introduction to Japanese bath culture before stepping into the tranquility that is Yasuragi.
 There are dry saunas as well as steam rooms, a swimming pool, and amazing outdoor hot springs.
 The experience is unsurpassed during the winter as you submerge yourself in hot water and icicles form in your hair.

 Yasuragi has a large selection of treatments to choose among – see the link below for more information.
 In addition to its spa, Yasuragi has two restaurants that serve Japanese food and the sake bar has Sweden’s largest selection of that treasured Japanese drink.
 Yasuragi is open from 6 am to 11 pm.

 Telephone: Private bookning +46 (08)747 64 00, Meeting Bookning +46 (08)747 63 00

 Turn off at Drottninggatan and into Centralbadet’s courtyard.
 Jugendpalatset received its first bath patrons way back in 1904 and you’d be hard-pressed not to be impressed by Centralbadet’s architecture.
 Centralbadet has a wide selection of treatments for the entire body.
 There’s also a fully-equipped gym, there are yoga and swimming classes and the Queen Street Barber will trim both hair and beard.
 Centralbadet’s restaurant Ecobaren focuses on both human and earth’s well-being.